ceph/ceph/doc/ceph-volume/lvm/prepare.rst

 ``filestore``
 -------------
-``filestore`` is the OSD backend that prepares logical volumes for a :term:`filestore`-backed object-store OSD.
+``Filestore<filestore>`` is the OSD backend that prepares logical volumes for a :term:`filestore`-backed object-store OSD.

-``filestore`` can use a logical volume for OSD data, and it can use a physical device, a partition, or a logical volume for the journal.
+``Filestore<filestore>`` uses a logical volume to store OSD data and it uses physical devices, partitions, or logical volumes to store the journal.
 If a physical device is used to create a filestore backend, a logical volume will be created on that physical device.
-A volume group will either be created or reused if its name begins with ``ceph``.
-No special preparation is needed for these volumes other than making sure to adhere to the minimum size requirements for data and for the journal.
+If the provided volume group's name begins with `ceph`, it will be created if it does not yet exist and it will be clobbered and reused if it already exists.
+No special preparation is needed for these volumes, but be sure to meet the minimum size requirements for OSD data and for the journal.

-Use this command to create a basic filestore OSD:
+Use the following command to create a basic filestore OSD:

 .. prompt:: bash #